top of page

 What is an e-collar and how does it work?

-An “e-collar” is basically a collar with a stimulation mechanism (similar to an electric fence collar).
+An “e-collar” is basically a collar with a stimulation mechanism (similar to a TENS unit).
 The collar is controlled by a remote that the handler holds.
 The remote allows you to maintain full control of your dog for up to 400 yards.
 Therefore, it gives your dog a lot of freedom and it saves you from worrying about your dog running off.
 It is not used as a punishment or a “shock” as many people assume, it is simply used as a training device for communicating with your dog.
 It produces a subtle electrical current between two contact points located on the collar.
-Unlike a shocking device, the e-collar is used to get the dog’s attention and keep it focused on listening to the handler.
-It is the equivalents of someone tapping your shoulder to get your attention, or setting your phone on vibrate so it will get your attention when someone is calling you.
+Unlike a shocking device, the e-collar is used to get the dog’s attention and keep them focused on listening to the handler.
+It is the equivalent of someone tapping your shoulder to get your attention, or setting your phone on vibrate so it will get your attention when someone is calling you.
 We teach the dog to listen to those “taps” and that the “taps” mean, “I am trying to get your attention.”

 Will the e-collar hurt my dog?

-No. During our first meeting we will put the e-collar on your arm and you will feel how mild the stimulation is.
-We will also stimulate myself with the e-collar to show you that it will not hurt your dog.
-One common misconception is the e-collar will burn their skin.
+No. During our first meeting we can put the e-collar on your arm, and you will feel how mild the stimulation is.
+We can also stimulate ourselves with the e-collar to show you that it will not hurt your dog.
+One common misconception is that the e-collar will burn their skin.
 This is false.
 Other people think that it is like being shocked with a taser, this is also false.
-We are dog trainers because we LOVE dogs and we would never do anything to harm them in any way.
-Furthermore; we would never do anything to a dog, that we will not do to ourselves.
+We are dog trainers because we LOVE dogs, and we would never do anything to harm them in any way.
+Furthermore, we would never do anything to a dog that we would not do to ourselves.

 Where do we conduct our Board & Train Programs?